object-oriented-python/object-oriented-programming/doc/source/6_exceptions.rst

 :keyword:`try` blocks with the result that an exception is raised at a point which is ultimately inside several :keyword:`try` blocks.

-The :term:`Python interpreter` deals with this situation by starting from the current :term:`stack frame` and working upwards, a process known as *unwinding the stack*.
-In pseudocode, the algorithm is:
+The :term:`Python interpreter` deals with this situation by starting from the current :term:`stack frame` and working upwards, a process known as *unwinding the stack*. :numref:`unwind` shows pseudocode for this process.

+.. _unwind:

 .. code-block:: python3
+   :caption: Pseudocode for the process of *unwinding the stack*, in which the
+        interpreter successively looks through higher stack frames to search for an :keyword:`except` clause matching the exception that has just been raised.

    while call stack not empty:
        if current execution point is in a try block \